saikotek/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 ¹ If a mandatory question without default value is not answered, the API will return an error.

-### Create an OS installation task <a name="install-task"></a>
+### Create an OS reinstallation task <a name="install-task"></a>

-When you have gathered all the information that you need, you can create the OS installation task with the following API call:
+When you have gathered all the information that you need, you can create the OS reinstallation task with the following API call:

 > [!api]
 >